- 3. iMovie Import

 When customizing your export format settings, the frame size should be done first followed by key frames and then conclude with frame rate.
 That is the standard procedure used in making sure nothing goes astray.
 The right settings should be able to offer the best compromise between qualities of the video playback and file size.
 That has to be the foundation for adjusting settings for your iMovie export format all the time.

-* Import formats list of iSkysoft video editor for Mac
+* Import formats list of Filmora Video Editor for Mac

-* Export formats list of iSkysoft video editor for Mac
+* Export formats list of Filmora Video Editor for Mac

-Your experience when exporting files with iSkysoft video editor for Mac will be the best since it supports a variety of formats.
-When exporting video, you can look up to formats like EVO, TOD, NSV, MOD, MKV, F4V, WMV, TRP, MTS and M2TS among others. iSkysoft video editor is also good for audio files export and will be supported by formats like MP2, MKA, FLAC, AU, APE, AIF and AC3.
+Your experience when exporting files with Filmora Video Editor for Mac will be the best since it supports a variety of formats.
+When exporting video, you can look up to formats like EVO, TOD, NSV, MOD, MKV, F4V, WMV, TRP, MTS and M2TS among others.
+Filmora Video Editor is also good for audio files export and will be supported by formats like MP2, MKA, FLAC, AU, APE, AIF and AC3.
 It will be upon you to choose the right file that is suitable for exporting your video or audio file in the best way.